erasmus-without-paper/ewp-specs-architecture/README.md

 As we have already mentioned above:

  * We can never be 100% sure that all CNR notifications were delivered.
- * There's always the possibility of CNR failure (i.e. the server is temporarily down and cannot receive CNR notifications).
+ * There's always the possibility of CNR failure (i.e., the server is temporarily down and cannot receive CNR notifications).
  * We need a way for "initial synchronization" (when we are starting from scratch, and we want to fetch the full set of changes).